mlcommons/training/reasoning/README.md

 ### Publication/Attribution

 The policy starts from the [`Qwen/Qwen3.5-397B-A17B`](https://huggingface.co/Qwen/Qwen3.5-397B-A17B) checkpoint released by the Qwen team.
-The reference training implementation is NeMo-RL with the Qwen 3.5.
+The reference training implementation is NeMo-RL with Qwen 3.5 support from the `mlperf-training-qwen35` branch.

 ### Model details